Colthor/AdventOfCode2022/README.md

 + Day 22 - Kotlin, paper, pen and scissors (new language, and quite a nice one at that.
 Mind that ranges are inclusive :) )
 + Day 23 - Go (Kinda new..
 I'd never written it before, but had watched a "learn Go in three hours" series)
 + Day 24 - Rust, one of my favourite languages.
++ Day 25 - Fortran-90, which definitely has the coolest file extension (new language!
+Bet nobody's said that about Fortran for a while :D)

+And we're done!
+That was fun.
+26 languages, 13 of which I'd not written more than "hello world" in, so I've learned a bunch and scrambled my brain quite effectively.
+Most languages had their niggles, but usually only made the process slower rather than harder.
+Exceptions being the functional ones, particularly Clojure, because it was so alien in syntax and underlying philosophy - even my little Haskell experience didn't help much.
+That said, I did do a bit of tailoring the language to the problem; no idea how I'd have done day 24 in Haskell or Prolog!